-Online courses have revolutionized education, but video lectures come with a fundamental problem: they are sequential and unsearchable.
-When you need to review a specific concept explained at minute 23 of a 60-minute lecture, you face the frustrating task of scrubbing through the timeline hoping to find the right moment.
-You cannot search video the way you search text.
-You cannot skim it or jump to "the part about photosynthesis" without knowing where it starts.
+Online courses changed education, but video lectures have a built-in problem.
+They're sequential and unsearchable.
+When you need to revisit a concept explained at minute 23 of a 60-minute lecture, you're stuck scrubbing the timeline hoping to land in the right spot.
+You can't search video the way you search text.
+You can't skim.
+You can't jump to "the part about photosynthesis" without knowing where it starts.

-Transcription solves this problem, but not all transcripts are equally useful.
-A plain text transcript is better than nothing, but it still disconnects you from the video.
-A timestamped transcript — one where every sentence links back to the exact moment in the recording — transforms how you study.
-You can read the transcript, identify the concept you need to review, and jump straight to that part of the video with a single click.
+Transcription fixes this, but not all transcripts are equally useful.
+A plain text transcript beats nothing, but it still leaves you disconnected from the video.
+A timestamped transcript, where every sentence links back to the exact moment in the recording, changes how you study.
+Read the transcript, find the concept, jump straight to that part of the video with a click.

-For online courses, timestamped transcripts are not just a convenience.
-They are a study tool that dramatically improves retention, review efficiency, and exam performance.
-This guide explains how to transcribe online course videos with subtitle timestamps, what makes timestamped transcripts so effective for learning, and how to build a searchable study library from your courses.
+For online courses, timestamped transcripts aren't just a nice-to-have.
+They're a study tool that boosts retention, review speed, and exam performance.
+This guide covers how to transcribe online course videos with subtitle timestamps, what makes them so effective, and how to build a searchable study library out of your courses.

 What Are Subtitle Timestamps?

-A subtitle timestamp is a time marker that links a specific line of transcribed text to the exact moment it appears in the video.
-Instead of a plain paragraph of text, you get segments like this:
+A subtitle timestamp is a marker linking a specific line of transcribed text to the moment it shows in the video.
+Instead of a paragraph, you get segments like:

 00:12:34 - "The key difference between mitosis and meiosis is the number of divisions."